github/docs/content/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/managing-a-branch-protection-rule.md

   ghes: '*'
   ghae: '*'
   ghec: '*'
-permissions: People with admin permissions to a repository can manage branch protection rules.
+permissions: People with admin permissions {% ifversion edit-repository-rules %}or a custom role with the "edit repository rules" permission{% endif %} to a repository can manage branch protection rules.
 topics:
   - Repositories
 shortTitle: Branch protection rule